mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> Custom Service Descriptors (CSDs)

-* We use parcels to distribute and install software
+* We use parcels to distribute and install CDH releases
     * See CM's Administration settings
     * Parcels separate CDH software management from the OS
     * Parcels do not support processes or services